 Elite.
 What does that even mean?
 To achieve a level that is above the norm.
-Here is a humble story of a man who does that and how you can too.
+Here is a humble story of a man who does that and how you too can do it.

-He had never really playing table tennis before until he was in his mid-forties.
+He had never played table tennis before until he was in his mid-forties.
 He worked as a plumber.
 His name we’ll say is Jeff.
 He hadn’t paid much attention to how he looked until he noticed a recent picture with him and his friends.

 He was beginning to look like soft serve.
 At first, he doubted it was him, but in his mind, he knew it was.

-He was forty pounds overweight, and that got him motivated to eventually achieve what few others have ever attempted.
+He was forty pounds overweight, which got him motivated to achieve what few people have ever attempted.

 He picked up playing table tennis.
-At first, he started off playing 20 minutes in the mornings before work, rising in the early dawn, nothing great and death-defying, just a table tennis game for 20 minutes to let the fat melt off.
+At first, he started off playing 20 minutes in the mornings before work, nothing great and death-defying, just a table tennis game for 20 minutes to let the fat melt off.
 But, he was starting a new addiction.

 This addiction gave way to him challenging himself.
-In a matter of a year, he went from play for 20 minutes to 30 minutes then 1 hour to 2 hours a day.
-The sport left him feeling like he had been hit by a truck, so he swore he wouldn’t enter another one of those.
+He went from playing for 20 minutes to 30 minutes then 1 hour to 2 hours a day in a year.
+The sport left him feeling like he had been hit by a truck.
+He swore he wouldn’t enter another one of those.
 He had made it, once was enough.

-After several months had passed, he had forgotten all about the pain and the sweet taste of asphalt in his mouth.
+After several months, he had forgotten all about the pain and the sweet taste of asphalt in his mouth.

 Instead, it was replaced by the taste of victory.

 Soon playing table tennis became a regular thing and knee surgeries.
-He was becoming a junkie of another sort, looking for his next challenge fix.
+He was becoming a junkie of some sort, looking for his next challenge fix.

-Playing table tennis solo in the house start to become lame so he starts to go to a nearby club to play with other players.
+Playing table tennis solo in the house became lame, so he started going to a nearby club to play with other players.

 He built himself up slowly, finding something he liked and sticking with it, and always challenging himself.

-The way to fitness needn’t be hard, but just begin it!
+The way to fitness shouldn’t be challenging, but begin it!

 The beginnings of all things are small. – says Marcus Tullius Cicero.

-There are many ways to fitness but one, you have to want it.
+There are many ways to keep fit, but you have to want it.

-These are great feats of fitness, as seen in Jeff’s story.
-To break records is one thing, but getting good fitness results is possible for everyone.
-If people have been able to do extraordinary things, surely you can do competitive things.
+These are incredible feats of fitness, as seen in Jeff’s story.
+To break records is one thing, but getting fitness results is possible for everyone.
+If people have been able to do extraordinary things, surely you can do extraordinary things.

 Things such as hitting the 100 pushup mark, getting a 6-minute mile or one hand pull up.
-These things are truly not out of your league to do.
+These things are not out of your league to achieve.

-Eliminate the misperception that great fitness is unattainable.
+Eliminate the misconception that great fitness is unattainable.
 It is very much attainable when you see others going way past the mark.
-They didn’t need to force themselves down, demand and punish themselves to get out there and do their work out.
-They maintained a balance of effort and ease, otherwise, they would burn out.
+Maintained a balance of effort and ease; otherwise, you will burn out.

-Fact is that people are not so much different but they hold different values (things they want) and different ways of perceiving it.
-This is just the programming in the mind.
-If you can tap into how they do it, surely even half of what they accomplished could be done, or a fraction.
+People are not so different, but they hold different values (things they want) and different ways of achieving it.
+If you can tap into how they do it, indeed even half of what they accomplished could be done, or a fraction.
 It’s all in the mind.

 Take the time needed to build yourself up slowly.
 If you operate from patience, then it is easier to stay the course.

-Remember that you are undertaking a project of becoming one of the most finely tuned specimens around; it takes time to carve marble, but the results are amazing.
+Remember that you are undertaking a project of becoming one of the most finely tuned specimens around; it takes time to carve marble, but the results are excellent.

 Focus on starting.
 The present is the only place you can ever take action.